 When it is necessary to move between lessons this should be done quickly and quietly.
 No lingering should be allowed.
-Where a system of student-based classes is in use, teachers and class leaders or student leaders should ensure that the class group is not left unsupervised for any length of time.
+Where a system of student-based classes is in use, teachers should ensure that the class group is not left unsupervised for any length of time.
 Students are expected to abide by the school rules at all times.